Barrister Robert Newcombe has secured numerous acquittals for clients. For example:

 - Mortgage Fraud

-- Reporting Restrictions Apply to Successful Appeal Against Conviction
+- Appeal Against Conviction (Reporting Restrictions apply)

+- Fraud Act: Mortgage Fraud – Title Fraud: 2 month trial (and two week re-trial) at the Crown Court at Preston.
 Mr Newcombe’s FCA approved mortgage broker client (of good character) was charged with making false representations on behalf of clients in order to induce mortgage lenders to believe that a number of residential conveyancing transactions were genuine, when they were not.
 Properties were “sold” without the real owners knowing.

 The defence case that the broker was not a knowing participant was accepted by the jury.
 Detailed cross-examination of the Crown expert on a large number of conveyancing files assisted the defendant’s case.